-8. Appeals
+8. AppealsReconsideration

 Appeals of committee decisions should be directed to the University Ombudsman within 24 hours of notification by the committee.
 The committee will share with the Ombudsman any documents requested in relation to the challenge.
 The Ombudsman will consider whether the committee ruling was in compliance with the election rules, and may ask for a reconsideration of the ruling.
+If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving notice.
+The candidate seeking such reconsideration should submit a request in writing to the Office of the Assemblies.
+The statement should address the specific findings in the preliminary report to be reconsidered.
+The committee will convene promptly in response to such a request.